-Adjusted EBITDA and Distributable Cash Flow are non-GAAP financial measures used by industry analysts, investors, lenders, and rating agencies to assess the financial performance and the operating results of the Partnership's fundamental business activities and should not be considered in isolation or as a substitute for net income, income from operating results cash Flow, including the difficulty associated with using either as the sole measure to compare the results of one company to another, and the inability to analyze cortain significant items that directly affect a company's net income or loss or cash flows.
-In addition, our calculations of Adjusted EBITDA and Distributable Cash Flow may not be consistent with similarly tibed measures of other companies and should be viewed in conjunction with measurements that are computed in accordance with GAAP, such as gross margin, operating income, net income, and cash flow from operating activities.
+Adjusted EBITDA and Distributable Cash Flow are non-GAAP financial measures used by industry analysts, investors, lenders, and rating agencies to assess the financial performance and the operating results of the Partnership's fundamental business activities and should not be considered in isolation or as a substitute for net income, fincome from operating, cash flows from operating activities, or other GAAP measures.
+There are material limitations to using measures such as Adjusted EBITDA and Distributable Cash Flow, including the inability to analyze certain significant items that directly affect a company's net income or loss or cash flows from operations of Adjusted EBITDA and Distributable Cash Flow, including the inability to analyze certain significant items that directly affect a company's net income or loss or cash flows.
+In addition, our calculations of Adjusted EBITDA and Distributable Cash Flow may not be consistent with similarly titled measures of other comparies and should be viewed in conjunction with measurements that are computed in accordance with OAAP, such as gross margin, operating income, net income, and cash flow from operating activities.

-The Partnership defines Adjusted EBITDA as total partnership earnings before interest, taxes, depreciation, depletion, amortization and other non-cash iterres, such as non-cash compensation expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management activities, non-cash impairment charges, losses on extinguishments of debt and other non-operating income or expense terms.
-Unrealized gains and losses on commodity risk management activities include unrealized gains and losses on commodity derivatives and inventory fair value adjustments (excluding lower of cost or market adjustments).
-Adjusted EBITDA reflects amounts for less than wholly-owned subsidiaries based on 100% of the subsidiaries' results of operations and for unconsolidated affiliates based on the Partnership's proportionate ownership.
+The Partnership defines Adjusted EBITDA as total partnership earnings before interest, taxes, depreciation, depletion, amortization and other non-cash items, such as non-cash compensation expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management adivities, non-cash impairment charges, losses on extinguishments of debt and other non-operating income or expense items.
+Unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include unrealized gains and losses on commodity risk management adivities include adivities include adivities based on the Pathership's proprionate adivership.

 Distributable Cash Flow is used by management to evaluate our overall performance.
 Our partnership agreement requires us to distribute all available cash, and Distributable Cash Flow is calculated to evaluate our ability to fund distributions through cash generated by our operations.
-The Partnership defines Distributable Cash Flow is calculated to evaluate our ability to fund distributions through cash generated by our operations.
-The amortization included in interest expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management activities, non-cash impairment charges, losses on extinguishments of debt and deferred income taxes.
-Unrealized gains and losses on commodity risk management activities includes unrealized gains and losses on commodity devivatives and inventory fair value adjustments (excluding lower of cost or market adjustments).
-For unconsolidated affiliates, Distributable Cash Flow reflects the Partnership's proportionate share of the investee's distributable cash flow
+The Partnership defines Distributable Cash Flow as net income, adjusted for certain non-cash items, less distributons to preferred uniholders and maintenance capital expenditures.
+Non-cash items include depreciation, depletion and losses on discommodity risk management advite; and losses on discommodity risk management advite; and losses on discommodity risk management advite; and deferred income taxes.
+Unrealized gains and losses on sommodity risk management advite; and use on explanse, reflects the Partnership's proportionate share of the investee's distributable cash flow.